vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Communicating Sequential Processes](http://www.usingcsp.com/cspbook.pdf) by Tony Hoare (free book; an ALGEBRA for thinking about concurrency and nondeterminism in programs; the foundation of modern designs for communicating between threads; good)

+## Artificial Intelligence

+### Main books

+**[Artificial Intelligence: A Modern Approach](https://www.goodreads.com/book/show/27543.Artificial_Intelligence) by Stuart Russell, Peter Norvig (amazing!)**

+[Artificial Intelligence: A Guide to Intelligent Systems](https://www.goodreads.com/book/show/83881.Artificial_Intelligence) by Michael Negnevitsky (this title shows students how to build intelligent systems drawing on techniques from knowledge-based systems, neural networks, fuzzy systems, evolutionary computation and now also intelligent agents; the principles behind these techniques are explained without resorting to complex mathematics; good)

+[Problem-solving methods in Artificial Intelligence](https://www.goodreads.com/book/show/7140394-problem-solving-methods-in-artificial-intelligence) by Nils J. Nilsson (I think this book was used by our lecturer during the first course of AI at university; can't say it is good but there are nice examples on the 8 puzzle)

+### Expert Systems

+[Expert Systems: Principles and Programming](https://www.goodreads.com/book/show/466635.Expert_Systems) by Joseph C. Giarratano, Gary D. Riley (good; a lot of water)

+### Recommender Systems

+[Practical Recommender Systems](https://www.goodreads.com/book/show/28510003-practical-recommender-systems) by Kim Falk (I have the 1st chapter on my GoogleDisk; good)

 ## Cellular Automata

 **[Introduction to the Theory of Computation](https://www.goodreads.com/book/show/400716.Introduction_to_the_Theory_of_Computation?ac=1&from_search=true&qid=7qhPgSyNjk&rank=1) by Michael Sipser (amazing!)**